When it comes to climate change, some banks are doing better than others

 But beyond the need to comply with new regulations, other factors may prompt banks to change their practices: the threats that climate change poses to the financial sector, and customer expectations.

-What changes are taking place internally?
+Internally, what changes are taking place?

 On the banking side, some institutions are innovating and seeking to improve existing tools to incorporate climate risk into their risk management.
-Between 2018 and 2019, Société Générale increased its workforce dedicated to climate risk management by 50%; the CASA Group (Crédit Agricole) is assessing the level of expertise among its board members in climate-related matters and incorporating climate risk into its credit risk assessments…
+Between 2018 and 2019, Société Générale increased its staff dedicated to climate risk management by 50%; the CASA Group (Crédit Agricole) is assessing the level of expertise among its board members in climate-related matters and incorporating climate risk into its credit risk assessments…

-It is also worth noting that no French bank appears on the list of the 12 banks most involved in financing the fossil fuel industry.
+It is also worth noting that no French bank appears on the list of the 12 banks most involved in financing the hydrocarbon industry.
 In this ranking, La Banque Postale is considered the most responsible, ahead of Crédit Mutuel and Crédit Agricole.
 Crédit Mutuel has, however, announced that it will step up its efforts in this area by refraining from financing companies listed by the NGO Urgewald.

 The next regulatory step will be to verify that the information disclosed by the banks is accurate and to impose sanctions when it is not.